 The Double Degree Programme is a 2-year Master's level programme.
-Student will spend one academic year of their Master's programme at their home university and one academic year at the host university of their choice.
+Students will spend one academic year of their Master's programme at their home university and one academic year at the host university.
 After these two years, if the student has met the academic requirements of both universities, she/he will get two Master's degrees: one from their home university and one from their host university.

 IMPORTANT: In order to get these 2 Master's degrees, students will have to follow the respective study programme structures, administrative procedures and requirements of each university.

-To graduate from a LSM Deree, you must earn, within the 2 years, at least :
+To graduate with from LSM, you must earn within the 2 years, at least :

 - 30 credits of LSM professional focus courses or equivalent

 - 40 credits of master courses (i.e. Majors, elective courses, core courses).